-Stokkseyri village is a lovely little village in South Iceland close to Eyrarbakki village, which I have told you about in another travel-blog.
+Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

-These 2 little villages are often overlooked by travellers, who don't know about their existence and stick to ring-road 1 on their travels in South Iceland.
+These two little villages are often overlooked by travellers who don't know they exist and stick to Ring Road 1 on their travels in South Iceland.

 Top photo: one of the colourful houses in Stokkseyri village